craftingcity/The-Known-World/Prenotes Mar 21 25.md

 ### What happened?

 They did some shopping, and 22 put 7070sp into the Guild of Merchants Bank, and now has a GMB identification card.
+Next time, we're looking at [[Otto Malkovich]]'s place in [[Coalition City]].

 We leave our heroes on the date of ...
 AF, as they ...